JulioEvencio/image-to-matrix-converter/README.md

-# editor-tilemap
+# Image to Matrix Converter

-Software for creating tilemaps
+Software to convert images into matrices